mattermost/docs/source/process/asset-guidelines.rst

       Is this something Mattermost would like to promote?

-2. If the proposal is accepted, Ops reaches out to the integration creator by opening a Github issue with the following text:
+2. If the proposal is accepted, Ops reaches out to the integration creator by opening a GitHub issue with the following text:

     .. code-block:: none